Student Handbook

 - Communicate all concerns to school personnel and/or District staff.

-Google for Education Chromebooks
+Google for Education and Chromebooks

 Chromebooks – Technology Students will be expected to bring their charged devices daily to school as it will be part of their daily instructional practices and they will take them home at the end of each day to complete homework and research.
 Students are responsible for the general care of the device they have been issued by the school.
 Devices that are broken or fail to work properly must be taken to the designated repair location.
 Do not attempt to fix the device on your own or with any outside agencies.